China City of America: Thompson Education Center

-"College Town covers an area of 650 acres, with over 5 million square feet of the construction area for educational campus and ancillary facilities.
-TEC has partnered with many prestigious universities in United States, planned to establish courses including, business schools, media arts, medical academies, culinary, various MBAs, special license training, high schools and their affiliated facilities to create an intelligent high-end university community.
-In 2019, Thompson Education Center will work with International University Alliance under the Ministry of Education to open 50 Thompson Education Center Extension campuses in China."

 Campaign contributions and other businesses

 In 2014, Sherry Li donated a combined $55,000 to New York Governor Andrew Cuomo.
 Since then, Thompson Education Center and its officers Sherry Li and Since then Mike Lianbo Wang have donated money to several other political campaigns, including $600,000 to the Trump Victory Committee.
 According to local news, Li "has not been shy about touting her access to Trump and key players in his orbit."
 According to The Daily Beast "Where Li got the money to make the sizeable contributions is only slightly less mysterious than Li herself."